alekseyl/nested_select/README.md

 # Nested select
-nested_select allows to select attributes of relations during preloading process, leading to less RAM and CPU-time.
+nested_select allows to select attributes of relations during preloading process, leading to less RAM and CPU usage.
-Real numbers you can only measure on your real cases.
-I did a couple manual comparison on real requests data, got ~ two time less RAM and 20-30% less time spent during load phase.
+As for the real numbers: I did a couple manual comparison on real requests data, got ~ two time less RAM and 20-30% less time spent during load phase.
+It's not a silver bullet, but it might worth a shot against your bottleneck requests if any.

 # A little bit of nested_select history
 Awhile ago I investigated the potential performance boost from partial instantiation